pycontribs/pyrax/docs/cloud_servers.md

 	  Disk: 1200
 	  VCPUs: 8

-OK, so now we have the available images and flavors.
+So now we have the available images and flavors.
 Let's create a **512MB Ubuntu 12.04** server; to do this, we can use the find() method and the exact name of the image.
 This is difficult, since the exact name is 'Ubuntu 12.04 LTS (Precise Pangolin)', which you probably wouldn't have guessed.
 So the easiest way to do this is to check in a less restrictive manner:

 	ubu_image = [img for img in cs.images.list()
 			if "Ubuntu 12.04" in img.name][0]